peppy/peppy.github.io/_posts/2023/12/2023-12-07-cycling-across-japan.md

 We witnessed a Japanese family handover two of the tickets to a foreign family that was crying at the entrance, not able to get in as they didn't realise the area needed a second separate ticket.

-I won't to go into too much detail about super Nintendo world, but it surpassed my expectations in may ways.
+I won't to go into too much detail about super Nintendo world, but it surpassed my expectations in many ways.
 The soundtrack was definitely the highlight for me, with original compositions and arrangements of existing Mario music renditioned to suit the theme park.
 As you walked around, a single track would seamlessly transition into different versions, it was just so well thought out!

 We ended up, glitching out the star system and getting into the final Boss battle room while skipping one or two mini games.￼ Which was great because each mini-game had a 20-40 minutes waiting time in line.